Do you have small skin-colored growths on your face? They could be skin tags. Check out ways to identify and treat this annoying skin condition.

 Although the exact reason for their appearance is unknown, they are thought to be associated with the following:

-- Rarely, when there is excessive rubbing of the skin, they may cause irritation.
+Rarely, when there is excessive rubbing of the skin, they may cause irritation and bleeding.

 You are more prone to developing skin tags if you:

 A visual examination by a dermatologist is usually sufficient to differentiate it from a wart or a mole.
-In some cases, a biopsy may be ordered by the doctor if he/she wants to rule out other skin conditions.
+In some cases, a biopsy may be ordered by the doctor if he or she wants to rule out other skin conditions.

 It is a harmless, benign tumor.
 Generally, it is not cancerous.
 They do not increase the risk of cancer either.

 If there is a need to get them removed, that would be a safe option.
 Removing them does not cause them to spread or reappear.
-In people prone to it, new ones can appear at different sites at any point irrespective of whether you get the existing ones removed or not.
+People who are prone to it, new ones can appear at different sites for them at any point irrespective of whether you get the existing ones removed or not.

 Generally, no treatment is required unless it is bothersome or poses a cosmetic issue.
 Treatment options include: